OISF/suricata-verify/README.md

 - Optional: Create a suricata.yaml in the test directory.

-    Note: You may want to add something like:
-    ```
-    include: ../../etc/suricata-4.0.3.yaml
-    ```
-    to the top and then just make the necessary overrides in the tests suricata.yaml.
+    Its usually OK to just add the bits of YAML required to enable features for the test.

 	If the test directory does not include a suricata.yaml, the one found in your build directory will be used.